Interviews vs Dating... What's the Difference?

 1. Mutual Friends Bring Connections

-Mutual friends can be some of the best people for introductions and getting a ‘referral’ can be super valuable in both games.
+Friends can be some of the best people for introductions and getting a ‘referral’ can be super valuable in both games.

-Mutual connections can get you one step ahead of the game, knowing both parties can often mean they understand your suitability and introductions can be very worthwhile.
+Mutual connections can get you one step ahead of the game.
+Knowing both parties can often mean they understand your suitability and introductions can be very worthwhile.

 2. You Have to Get Out There to Reap Results